Background pattern

 • stroke

-• probable memory loss if THS has been initiated after the age of 65.
+• possible memory loss if HRT is started after the age of 65.

-For more information about these side effects, see section 2
+For more information on these side effects, see section 2

-In addition to the side effects listed in the section "Be careful with Climen", the following possible side effects, according to the part of the body affected and their frequency of occurrence, have been reported in users of different oral preparations of THS:
+In addition to the side effects listed in the section "Be careful with Climen", the following possible side effects are listed, according to the part of the body they affect and their frequency of occurrence, which have been reported in users of different oral HRT preparations:

 • Frequent side effects(may affect up to 1 in 10 users):